The Executive Coaching Process

 Chemistry Session

-• Clarification on what coaching is /is not!
+• Provide clarity on what coaching is and is not

-• Agreement on the logistics – location, dates/times, duration of the sessions
+• Agree on the logistics, including location, dates/times, and session duration

-• An opportunity to ask any questions of clarification/concerns about the process / and of the coach
+• Offer an opportunity to ask any questions or address concerns about the coaching process and the coach

 Goal Setting and Contracting

-The focus of the first coaching session is on the overall desired outcomes that you wish to address.
-For example, this could be anything from preparing for a career change or a promotion ; improving an aspect of your leadership style ; Achieving more career/life fulfilment.
-Agreeing these outcomes and goals from the outset are key to the success of the Coaching process and, to working in close partnership together.
+The focus of the first coaching session is to identify and clarify the overall desired outcomes you wish to achieve.
+These could include preparing for a career change or promotion, improving an aspect of your leadership style, or achieving greater career and life fulfilment.
+Establishing these goals and desired outcomes from the outset is crucial for the success of the coaching process and for fostering a close, collaborative partnership throughout.

 Reality